 13. Residents will be provided choice:

 a.
-People have the choice to live alone or with others of their choosing (including pets)
+People have the choice to live alone or with others of their choosing (including pets).

 b.
 People have some choice over where to live based on the housing options available (neighborhood, housing unit, program vs. private landlord).
 These choices are fluid and can be modified or adjusted.
-Clear descriptions with even photos of the locations will promote our person centered approach.
+Clear descriptions with even photos of the locations will promote our person-centered approach.

 c.
-People’s personal goals are the basis for service provision
+People’s personal goals are the basis for service provision.

 14. Outreach providers employ staff with lived experience.
-Peer mentors imperative.
+Peer mentors are imperative.

-15. Outreach staff offer warm hand offs to other service providers and resource connections
+15. Outreach staff offer warm hand offs to other service providers and resource connections.

-16. Outreach staff employ strengths-based problem-solving techniques to identify housing solutions most aligned with client goals
+16. Outreach staff employ strengths-based problem-solving techniques to identify housing solutions most aligned with client goals.

 17. Residents are provided a 30-45 day notice of a housing surge.